 Drug and Device Law (2 credits)

-- Participating in the Medical-Legal Partnership: Health Law Clinic, where students have the opportunity to assist low-income clients address legal issues affecting their health
+- Participating in the Medical-Legal Partnership: Health Law Clinic, where students have the opportunity to assist low-income clients facing legal challenges affecting their health.

-- Volunteering and working in an approved health law setting (with special approval)
+- Volunteering or a paid position in an approved health law setting (seek guidance from faculty health law advisor)

-Advanced Research & Writing project in health law
+3. Advanced Research & Writing Project in Health Law

-In addition to the 17 credits, you must participate in, at least 6 extra-curricular activities or events are required.
-These will introduce you to critical and timely health law issues and provide networking opportunities with the health care and legal communities.
-These activities may include lectures, conferences, symposia, CLEs, or breakfast/lunch meetings.
-They may be provided by MHSL, MSBA, or other schools or associations.
+In addition to the 10-12 credits, students must participate in at least six extracurricular activities or events.
+These activities and events are intended to expose students to a variety of health law issues and topics and serve as exceptional networking opportunities.
+These activities and events may include lectures, conferences, symposia, CLEs, or breakfast/lunch meetings.
+They may be sponsored by MHSL, MSBA, or other schools or associations.

 Notice of Intent

 Students are encouraged to apply early in their law school tenure.
 Declaring an intent to pursue a Health Law or Health Care Compliance Certificate creates no obligation to complete one.
 It does, however, provide students access to a health law advisor who can assist with curricular decisions and experiential learning opportunities.
 Students are strongly encouraged to meet with their advisor at least annually to ensure they are meeting all necessary certificate requirements.